ashok-khanna/lisp-notes/README.md

     (reverse '(a b c d e f))

-<a id="org2ee5004"></a>
+<a id="orgddcb993"></a>

 ## Association Lists

 Association lists are a very useful data structure for mapping values to keys.
-They are lists of pairs (i.e. conses), with the key being the CAR of the pair and the datum being the CDR of the pair.
+They are lists of pairs (i.e. conses), with the key being the `CAR` of the pair and the datum being the `CDR` of the pair.

 Below is an example of an association list constructed using dot pair notation: